tylermong/magellan-tsp/magellan-tsp/src/main/report.md

 This approach produced better and more consistent tour costs across multiple runs.
 By occasionally accepting worse solutions early on, simulated annealing was able to escape local minima and continue improving the tour, which made it clearly more effective than using insertion-style mutation by itself.

-For our greedy hill climbers, implemnetation using Vincent Cicirello's "Chips-n-Salsa" was chosen to apple both first descent and steepest descent hill climbing.
+For our greedy hill climbers, implementation using Vincent Cicirello's "Chips-n-Salsa" was chosen to apply both first descent and steepest descent hill climbing.
 Since this is a reduction problem, trying to get the shortest distance, we will be doing descent compared to ascent.
 Within these two we will apply 3 different mutation operators to them: swap, insertion, and reversal:

  ![Hill Climbing TSP Output](magellan-tsp/src/main/outputs/HillClimbingTSP-output.png)

-Within this output, we can see that while the reversal mutation yielded the lowest tour, the steepest descent approached had proven slightly better than first descent.
+Within this output, we can see that while the reversal mutation yielded the lowest tour, the steepest descent approach had proven slightly better than first descent.
 This output also shows that the swap mutation might not be viable for hill climbing, as the outputs we got are way too large in comparison to that of reversal and insertion mutation application.